 The 3 APIs are:

-WebRTC started off as a Google project.
-It has since gathered support from all the major telecoms and browser vendors, including full support for WebRTC on iOS and Safari being announced by Apple in 2017.
+Since starting life as a Google project, WebRTC has gathered support from all the major telecoms and browser vendors.
+Full support for WebRTC on iOS and Safari was announced by Apple in 2017.

-There are countless opportunities for both vendors and companies to benefit from the changing technological landscape.
 Given the inherent advantages of the technology, it is not hard to imagine a day when WebRTC enabled communications solutions are proliferate.
-As VoIP calling and OTT apps increase in proliferation, phone numbers are becoming less and less relevant.
+As VoIP calling and OTT apps increase, phone numbers are becoming less and less relevant.

-Perhaps all contact centre calls in the future will be through a WebRTC powered website and app system.
+Perhaps all contact centre communication in the future will be through a WebRTC powered website and app system.